Racial inequality is the inescapable reality of America. It didn’t begin with us, but it can end with us.

 For years we have put a spotlight on bias and inequality to spark dialogue that leads to understanding and action.
 And we’ve made equality a priority across our brands and our global operations.
 But that is not enough.
 More is needed.
 Now.

-P&G and our brands are stepping up our ongoing efforts to advance equality for all people, and especially, right now, for Black Americans who face racism, bias, and brutality (read more here).
+P&G and our brands are stepping up our ongoing efforts to advance equality for all people, and especially, right now, for Black and Asian Americans who face racism, bias, and brutality (read more here).

 Communities grow and change as a result of individual commitment and collective action.
 No one can do it alone.
 Here are some ideas on how you can get involved: